DSSGxUK/s22_buckinghamshire/README.md

 ### Downloading the synthetic data

-We've published synthetic data (data that does not come from any real person) to dagshub so you can play around with the pipeline.
+We've published synthetic data to dagshub so you can play around with the pipeline.
+This data is randomly generated and any unique IDs are random strings.

  To retrieve it, please run the following
 ```bash
 dvc remote add origin https://dagshub.com/abhmul/s22_buckinghamshire.dvc
 dvc pull -r origin